 - Nurturing students as they apply theory in practice.

 - Encouraging reflection and thoughtful discussion.

 - Fostering the development of students’ teaching identity.

 In addition, we will provide you with ongoing mentoring support for throughout the mentoring journey.

-Being a mentor with the Upskill Program, you will also have the benefit of engaging with a network of like-minded mentors and an opportunity to make connections across the sector.
+Being a mentor with the Front Project, you will also have the benefit of engaging with a network of like-minded mentors and an opportunity to make connections across the sector.

 Want to learn more or become a mentor?
 Contact and express your interest at email@example.com.